Knoblauchpilze/galactic-sovereign/README.md

 */5 * * * * /path/to/service-monitoring.sh
 ```

-Most likely locally this will be the path to where the user cloned the repository and then `scripts/service-monitoring.sh` while in an EC2 instance it will be `/home/ubuntu/scripts/monitoringservice-monitoring.sh` for example.
+Most likely locally this will be the path to where the user cloned the repository and then `scripts/service-monitoring.sh` while in an EC2 instance it will be `/home/ubuntu/scripts/monitoring/service-monitoring.sh` for example.

 As it is presented here the cron job will trigger every 5 minutes and take actions appropriately.
 The script only handles one service so typically it is recommended to have such a cron job running for each and every service in the platform.

-# How does the service work?
+# How does sign-up/login/logout work?

 ## General design

-This service exposes CRUD operations to manage users.
-A user is defined as a simple collection of an email and a password.
-Any user can log in or out of the service.

-## Logging in and out
+The base of our authentication system is the `user-service`.
+This service describes what a user is and which ones are registered in our system.

+Each user is attached a set of credentials, along with some permissions and limits.
+This information can be returned by the `user-service` through a `auth` endpoint.

+Traefik has a [forwardAuth](https://doc.traefik.io/traefik/middlewares/http/forwardauth) middleware which allows (as its name suggests) to forward any request it receives to an external authentication server.
+Based on the response of this server it either denies or forwars the request.

+We leveraged this principle to hook the `user-service` with this middleware so that we can control the access to the API to only authenticated users.

+## The session concept

 In order to allow users to access information about the service, we provide a session mechanism.
 It is quite a wide topic and we gathered a few resources on whether this is a RESTful approach or not in the dedicated [PR #7](https://github.com/KnoblauchPilze/galactic-sovereign/pull/7).

-Upon calling the `POST /v1/users/sessions` route, the user will be able to obtain a token valid for a certain period of time and which can be used to access other endpoints in the service.
-This endpoint (along with the `POST /v1/users` endpoint to create a new user) is the only one which can be called unauthenticated.
+Upon calling the `POST /v1/users/sessions` route, the user will be able to obtain a token valid (see [API keys](#api-keys)) for a certain period of time and which can be used to access other endpoints in the cluster.
+This endpoint, along with the `POST /v1/users` endpoint to create a new user, are the only one which can be called unauthenticated.

 The session token is only valid for a certain amount of time and can be revoked early by calling `DELETE /v1/users/sessions/{user-id}`.

 ## API keys

 We use API keys in a similar way as the session keys described in this [Kong article](https://konghq.com/blog/learning-center/what-are-api-keys).
 Each key is a simple identifier that is required to access our service.
-It is created upon loggin in and deactivated upon logging out.
+It is created upon logging in and deactivated upon logging out.

-## Web framework

-We chose to use [echo](https://echo.labstack.com/) as a web framework for this project.
-This is used to instantiate the web server running the application and for interpreting the parameters provided by the input requests.
+## The authentication endpoint

+The authentication endpoint is a corner stone of the strategy: this takes any http request and look for an API key attached to it as a header:

+- if there's no such header the request is denied.
+- if there's one but the key is invalid (either expired or unknown) the request is denied.

+As all requests are routed towards this endpoint by traefik before they reach the target service, we can guarantees an efficient filtering and only allow authorized users to access our cluster.

 ## Throttling

-Because this server is supposed to be deployed on a internet facing instance, we want to make sure that we don't risk being subjected to too many requests from undesired attackers.
+Because the services are deployed on a internet facing instance, we want to make sure that we don't risk being subjected to too many requests from undesired attackers.
 In an attempt to mitigate this we implemented a throttling mechanism which by default allows 10 requests per second from any sources before returning `429` on new requests.
 This is also built-in in the [traefik](#traefik-configuration) configuration.

 # The website

 Along with the backend to handle the users and their authentication, this project also created a small toy website to access the features offered by the service.
-More information can be found in the dedicated [README](website/README.md) document.
+More information can be found in the dedicated [README](frontend/README.md) document.

-With the CI already in place it should be relatively easy to set up the secrets needed to perform the deployment and start serving an actual website with the code defined in this repository.

 # Infrastructure and deploying the services